 Sidelifter control valves have detachable manual levers.
 In the event of an electrical breakdown the operating cycle can be completed manually by using these levers.
-The levers are stored in tool box.
+The levers are stored inside a cylindrical plastic container, located inside the chassis, near the power pack.